P-krishna-kumar/P-krishna-kumar/README.md

 # About Me:
 Junior Software Developer with 1+ year of experience in .NET and SQL Server.
-Skilled in building CRUD applications, REST APIs, and full-stack web solutions using ASP.NET, ADO.NET, and Entity Framework.
+Skilled in building CRUD applications, REST APIs, and full-stack devloper using ASP.NET, ADO.NET, and Entity Framework.
 Experienced in developing ERP systems with role-based access and optimized database design.
 Passionate about writing clean, maintainable code and continuously improving development skills.

 ## 🌐 Socials: